Dine Out Vancouver is Canada’s largest restaurant festival where hundreds of restaurants put on special 3-course menus

-- Village Tap House – a good West Vancouver pub at 900 Main Street at the Park Royal Shopping Centre.
-Both lunch and dinner options this year were $25.
-Your entrée choices here were a cheeseburger with fries, mushroom pizza or macaroni and cheese, so fairly typical pub-style fare.
-The meal also came though with your choice of a brussel sprout appetizer, soup or caesar salad, plus a sticky toffee pudding or apple berry crumble for dessert.
+- Village Tap House – a popular pub at 900 Main Street at the Park Royal Shopping Centre.
+Both lunch and dinner options this year are $25.
+Your entrée choices here are a cheeseburger with fries, mushroom pizza or macaroni and cheese, so a fairly typical pub-style fare.
+The meal also comes though with your choice of a brussel sprout appetizer, soup or caesar salad, plus a sticky toffee pudding or white chocolate cheesecake for dessert.
+(Takeout is available.)
+This restaurant also participates in the Ocean Wise Seafood program.

 Best Restaurants in Burnaby

-Some of the best restaurants that participated in the 2020 Vancouver Dine Out Festival in Burnaby included the following:
+One of the best restaurants that participated in the 2021 Vancouver Dine Out Festival in Burnaby was the following: